OsbornePro/NovaKey-Daemon/docs/phone/secrets.md

 - the Keychain entry

 ## Clipboard access
-Secrets can only be copied to the clipboard in the Pro tier.
+Secrets can be copied to the clipboard in the Free and Pro tier.

-This prevents secrets from being accidentally exposed through system pasteboards in the Free tier.